SDUMicroDevOps/MicroDevOps/USER_STORIES.md

 - As an admin, I want to be able to get a visual representation for the activity on the website, such that I can see whether or not the site is overloaded.
 - As an admin, I want to be able to stop the execution of all solvers for a specific user, such that I can reduce the workload on the cluster.
 - As an admin, I want to be able to stop all the solvers running on the cluster, such that I can reduce the workload on the cluster
+- As an admin, I want to be able to add and remove new solvers, such that I can keep the solvers up to date.
+- As an admin, I want to be able to change the amount of VCPU's for an user, such that I can administer, how many ressources are used on the cloud.